MSTecs/Azure-DevDays/Module 1/Lab-1.md

 ## Exercise 4: Identity and security

-### Task 1: Protect your WebApp with Azure Identity.
+## Task 1: Protect your WebApp with Azure Identity.

-1. In the Azure portal, navigate to your Web App you created on the Exercise 3 (Select, App Services in the left menu, and then your app).
-In the left navigation, select Authentication / Authorization
+1. In the Azure portal, navigate to the Web App you created on the Exercise 3 (Select, App Services in the left menu, and then your app).
+Under settings, select Authentication / Authorization

 ![](images/48.png)